Frequently Asked Questions (FAQs) about ALOHA

 Q. Can I use ALOHA with CAMEO Chemicals?

-A. You can share information between ALOHA and the downloadable version of CAMEO Chemicals but not with the online version.
-For example, if you're looking at a chemical datasheet in CAMEO Chemicals, you can use the ALOHA Sharing menu to open ALOHA with that chemical already selected.
+A. You can share information between ALOHA and the CAMEO Chemicals desktop format (but not with the other CAMEO Chemicals formats).
+For example, if you're looking at a chemical datasheet in CAMEO Chemicals 2.8.0 or later, you can use the 'Select in ALOHA' button at the top of the datasheet to open ALOHA with that chemical already selected.
+This button is only shown for chemicals that may be selectable in ALOHA.
+(In older versions of CAMEO Chemicals, this function is available in the Sharing menu instead.)

 Q. I just tried to run ALOHA for a sulfuric acid spill but found that it isn't in the chemical library.
 It's a really important hazardous substance—why isn't it in ALOHA?